5afe/safe-react/README.md

 ### Building

-Te get a complete bundle using the current configuration use:
+To get a complete bundle using the current configuration use:

 ```
 yarn build